UFC Fight Night: Hunt vs Mir: Predictions & Analysis

 A few statistical edges stand out.
 Matthews throws significantly more leather — a 0.6 sig. strike per minute gap.
 Matthews is far more active with takedowns, averaging 0.6 more per 15 minutes.
 Case has tighter striking defense, making opponents miss more often.

-**The Pick: Jake Matthews over Johnny Case.** The model gives Matthews a slight nod at 60% — this could easily go either way.
-Notably, the betting market has Matthews at 49% implied while our model sees 60% — a 11-point disagreement that could signal value.
+The Pick: Jake Matthews over Johnny Case.
+We're leaning Matthews here at 65%, a solid but not overwhelming edge.
+Notably, the betting market has Matthews at 49% implied while our model sees 65% — a 17-point disagreement that could signal value.

 Daniel Kelly vs Antonio Carlos Junior

-There's a real Elo separation here: Junior at 1144 versus Kelly at 1052.
-That 92-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Junior at 1225 versus Kelly at 1127.
+That 98-point gap typically reflects a meaningful difference in recent quality of competition and results.

 A few statistical edges stand out.
 Kelly throws significantly more leather — a 2.7 sig. strike per minute gap.
 Junior is far more active with takedowns, averaging 0.8 more per 15 minutes.
 Kelly has tighter striking defense, making opponents miss more often.

-**The Pick: Antonio Carlos Junior over Daniel Kelly.** We're leaning Junior here at 71%, a solid but not overwhelming edge.
-Notably, the betting market has Kelly at 20% implied while our model sees 29% — a 9-point disagreement that could signal value.
+The Pick: Antonio Carlos Junior over Daniel Kelly.
+We're leaning Junior here at 65%, a solid but not overwhelming edge.
+Notably, the betting market has Kelly at 20% implied while our model sees 35% — a 15-point disagreement that could signal value.

 Steve Bosse vs James Te Huna